SeanDS/dcc/README.md

 - URL scraping and automatic, recursive archival of related documents and files

 ## Documentation
-For help in installing and using `dcc`, please visit the [online documentation](https://docs.ligo.org/sean-leavey/dcc/).
+For help installing and using `dcc`, please visit the [online documentation](https://docs.ligo.org/sean-leavey/dcc/).

 ## Installation